-U. Care shall be exercised during spray operations to hold the spray nozzle perpendicular and sufficiently close to surfaces being coated to avoid excessive evaporation of volatile constituents and loss of material into the air or the bridging of cracks and crevices.
+- Q. All mixing, thinning, application and holiday detection of coatings shall be accomplished in the presence of the District. - R. A time element equivalent to 7 days curing time at 70 degrees F and 50% relative humidity shall be allowed before placing the epoxy coating into service, as determined in Part 3.09 "DEHUMIDIFICATION". - S. Paint shall not be applied when wind speeds exceeds fifteen miles per hour. - T. Care shall be exercised during spray operations to hold the spray nozzle perpendicular and sufficiently close to surfaces being coated to avoid excessive evaporation of volatile constituents and loss of material into the air or the bridging of cracks and crevices.
 Reaching beyond limits of scaffold perimeter will not be permitted.
-All dryspray or overspray shall be removed as directed by the District and the area recoated.
+All dryspray or overspray shall be removed as directed by Engineer and the area recoated.

-3.06 APPLICATION, INTERIOR COATING SYSTEMS
+3.07 APPLICATION, INTERIOR COATING SYSTEMS